superduperfantastic/blog/_posts/2015-09-23-dog-friendly-bodie.md

 {:.center}
 ![Dog-friendly Bodie](http://superduperfantastic.com/wp-content/uploads/2015/09/Bodie-Dog-21-1024x683.jpg)

 Dogs are welcome at Bodie State Historic Park as long as they are on leash and their owners pick up after them.
 There are a few buildings that they are not allowed to enter, such as the museum and the stamp mill, but that's fewer than a handful.
-It makes sense since there are artifacts on display and interiors in "arrested decay" being preserved. </p>
+It makes sense since there are artifacts on display and interiors in "arrested decay" being preserved.

-<p>Fresca enjoyed the sights and smells and didn't seem turned off by the ghosts.
+Fresca enjoyed the sights and smells and didn't seem turned off by the ghosts.
 A few wild animals did catch her nose a few times, and she was tempted to run after what was rustling in the shrubs.
 Thankfully, she was mostly well-behaved and cooperated with us on our photo shoots.

 {:.center}
 ![Dog-friendly Bodie](http://superduperfantastic.com/wp-content/uploads/2015/09/Bodie-Dog-2-2-1024x683.jpg)